agentydragon/agentydragon.github.io/posts/2016-02-02-hackcambridge-2016.markdown

 Last weekend, I went to [HackCambridge](https://hackcambridge.com) with [Petr](http://hudecekpetr.cz) to hack on things.
-Some things could be organized a bit better (like the WiFi at the main venue being hilariously broken), but we ended up having a lot of fun, like catching up with my homies from Dropbox.
+Some things could be organized a bit better (like the WiFi at the main venue being hilariously broken), but we ended up having a lot of fun.
+Luckily, a bunch of my homies from Dropbox happen to study in Cambridge and it was great to catch up with them.

 We built a cool game.
 It's called [*The Deadlock Empire*](https://deadlockempire.github.io) and it lets you *slay dragons and learn concurrency* - what could me more